johnngo/DAND-p6-create-a-tableau-story/writeup.md

 I see a big improvement over your first version.
 The relationship between survivorship and the factors are much clearer.

 What questions do you have about the data?
-N/A
+Some of data is unclear for example, passenger clase

 What relationships do you notice?
+The relationship earlier in the story board was clear.
+As the story board progress, it was challenging to see the relationship.

 What do you think is the main takeaway from this visualization?
 To gain insight into the relationship between survivorship and a list of factors.

 Is there something you don’t understand in the graphic?

-I think the overall message you're trying to convey is clear, however, with consistent formatting, I think it will enhance your overall project.
+I think the overall message you're trying to convey is better, however, with consistent formatting, I think it will enhance your overall project.